Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 1. **Calibrate your display**
    * Ensure your display supports the target gamut.
-   * Use a hardware colorimeter or spectroradiometer to calibrate your display to the target colorspace (e.g., sRGB, DisplayP3 (P3 D65), Rec.
+   * Use a hardware colorimeter or spectroradiometer to calibrate your display to the target colorspace (e.g., sRGB, DisplayP3 (sRGB EOTF), P3-D65 (PQ EOTF), Rec.
 2020).
 Ensure you use a colorimeter or spectroradiometer capable of accurately measuring wide-gamut colorspaces, as not all devices support them correctly.
    * If hardware calibration is not possible, use a high-quality display with verified calibration, but note that results may have small deviations.
 3. **Disable all display enhancements**
    * Turn off dynamic contrast, local dimming, HDR, blue-light filters, ABL (automatic brightness limiter) or any post-processing features that can alter color or gamma.